filecoin-project/FIPs/resources/fip-0102/user-stories.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->

+An enumeration of distinct user stories about end-users signing transactions and arbitrary messages with various forms of "wallet"/key-management software (browser extensions, hardware wallets, distinct agents, etc.).

 ## Abstract
 <!--A short (~200 words) description of the technical issue being addressed.-->

+This non-normative user-stories documentation is provided simply for clarity to readers and authors of future FRCs.
+The user stories provided and annotated (for now) are:

+1. Simple Transaction Signing by a Wallet on a Website
+2. Arbitrary Message Signing on a Website
+3. Structured Message Signing on a Website

 ## Motivation
 <!--The motivation is critical for FIPs that want to change the Filecoin protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the FIP solves.
 FIP submissions without sufficient motivation may be rejected outright.-->